Ji Guobiao: Early life and education

 Ji was born in Wuxi, Jiangsu, in March 1932.
 He studied at Donglin Academy and Furen High School.
-After the liberation of Shanghai in 1949, he was accepted to Shanghai Jiao Tong University, where he majored in the Department of Industrial Management and Department of Textile Dyeing and Chemical Industry.
+After the liberation of Shanghai in 1949, he was accepted to Shanghai Jiao Tong University, where he majored in the Department of Industrial Management and the Department of Textile Dyeing and Chemical Industry.
 In 1951, due to the adjustment of the faculty, he became a new transfer student at East China Institute of Textile Science and Technology (now Donghua University).
 During his university years, he joined the New Democratic Youth League.

 Career

 After university, he was assigned to Qingdao Printing and Dyeing Plant (青岛印染厂).
 During his work, he taught himself the professional knowledge of chemical fibers.
-He joined the Communist Party of China in 1954.
+He joined the Chinese Communist Party in 1954.
 That same year, he was sent abroad to study at the expense of the government.
 After returning to China he became director of the Technical Room of Baoding Chemical Fiber Factory (保定化纤厂).
 In the autumn of 1958, he followed chemist Hou Debang to Japan to study fertilizer and fibre production technology.
 In 1963, he was transferred to Nanjing Chemical Fiber Plant (南京化纤厂) as deputy chief engineer.
 In 1965, he helped found the Lanzhou Chemical Fiber Plant (兰州化纤厂).
 He was appointed deputy chief engineer after studying synthetic fiber production technology in the United Kingdom.
 During the Cultural Revolution, he was denounced as a "reactionary" and was brought to be persecuted.
 He entered politics in 1973, when he was transferred to the Ministry of Textile Industry.
 In 1978, he helped found Yizheng Chemical Fiber, serving as its deputy commander and chief engineer.
 In 1980 he was appointed director of the Department of Chemical Fiber of the Ministry of Textile Industry.
 He was promoted to vice-minister in 1984.
 In 1994 he was elected an academician of the Chinese Academy of Engineering (CAE).
 In December 2003, Donghua University established the Institute of Modern Textiles, Ji became its first dean.